Cloud Computing

 2. Relate the technology to something people are likely already familiar with (extending those concepts).
 For example: Cloud computing is similar to virtualization and has many of the same benefits; Big Data is similar to data warehousing.
 This helps make new concepts more tangible in any context.

 Big Data is a little bit like my first house.
 I was newly married, anticipated having children and also anticipated moving into a larger house in the future.
-My wife and I started buying things that fit into our vision of the future and storing it in our basement.
+My wife and I started buying things that fit into our vision of the future and storing them in our basement.
 We were planning for a future that was not 100% known.

 Now we care about unstructured data (website information, blog posts, press releases, tweets, etc.), streaming data (stock ticker data is a common example), sensor data (temperature, altitude, humidity, location, lateral and horizontal forces), temporal data, etc. Data arrives from multiple sources and likely will have multiple time frame references (e.g., constant streaming versus updates with varying granularity), often in unknown or inconsistent formats.
+Someday soon, data from all sources will be automatically analyzed to identify patterns and correlations and gain other relevant insights.

 Robust and flexible data integration, data protection, and data privacy will all become far more important in the near future!
 This is just the beginning for Big Data.